-Interest rates charged on authorised overdrafts have hit a new record high.
+Sadly, interest rates charged on authorised overdrafts are at record highs.

-Going into your overdraft without your bank's permission has got substantially more expensive too, with the average unauthorised overdraft now boasting an interest rate of a whopping 21.18%.
-That's up from 19.79% last year and 19.54% the year before.
+Going into your overdraft without your bank's permission has got substantially more expensive too, with the average unauthorised overdraft now charging a whopping 21.18% interest rate.
+That's up from 19.79% last year and 19.54% in 2011.

 The latest bank to announce punishing overdraft terms and conditions is the Royal Bank of Scotland.
-The state-owned bank is to begin charging £6 per month for customers to use their authorised overdraft for both its RBS and NatWest brands.
+The state-owned bank will be charging £6 per month for authorised overdrafts from July to customers who don't have a fee-charging account with either RBS or NatWest.
 What's more that fee kicks in once you go overdrawn by £10, compared to £100 previously.

 If you have to be overdrawn, you'll want to pay as little for your debt as possible.
 You can keep the costs low by taking advantage of an interest-free deal.
 If you're prepared to switch your current account, here are five accounts which will allow you to do just that (albeit only for a short time in some cases):